 “Lyric Ethics: Ecocriticism, Material Metaphoricity, and the Poetics of Don McKay and Jan Zwicky.”
 Canadian Poetry 55 (2004): 34-52.

-In journals such as: Arc Poetry Magazine, BafterC, Best Canadian Poetry in English 2012, and 2014, boulderpavement: arts and ideas, Canada and Beyond: A Journal of Canadian Literary and Cultural Studies, Canadian Literature, The Capilano Review, dANDelion, Event, Lemon Hound, The Fiddlehead, The Malahat Review, PRISM International, Rampike, TRUCK, and The Walrus.
+In journals such as: Arc Poetry Magazine, BafterC, Best Canadian Poetry in English 2012, and 2014, Boston Review, boulderpavement: arts and ideas, Canada and Beyond: A Journal of Canadian Literary and Cultural Studies, Canadian Literature, The Capilano Review, dANDelion, English Studies in Canada, Environmental Humanities, Event, Lemon Hound, The Fiddlehead, The Malahat Review, PRISM International, Rampike, TRUCK, and The Walrus.